Sanglorian/orcus/Orcus Classes and Powers - current.md

 Commander multiclass.

-**Requirements:** You cannot take this kit if you belong to any class in the Warlord group (e.g. Commander), or if you already have a secondary class.
+**Requirements:** You cannot take this kit if you belong to the Commander class, or if you already have a secondary class.

-**Called to Service (Level 1):** You belong to the Warlord group and the Commander class (along with any other groups and classes that you belong to), with Commander becoming your "secondary class".
+**Called to Service (Level 1):** You belong to the Commander class (along with any other classes that you belong to), with Commander becoming your "secondary class".
 You gain the following benefits:

 * Once per encounter, you can use the Commander's *lift spirits* power.